 You might be wondering: What is really the difference between reciprocating saw and jigsaw?

 Now, if you are a big tool fan, or simply interested in DIY tasks there will always be a saw that you must have in your workshop, and then another one, and another one…

 This is maybe crazy, but you will always need at least one more saw!

 Now get this: You want to do some home renovations; well maybe you don’t, but your lady is very determined that she wants some changes!
 Maybe a new kitchen, and a new kitchen sink or new windows maybe?

 How to know which saw you should use for which cut?
 It`s even worse when two saws look alike and also perform almost the same roles.

 Here is the deal: stay at this page and you’ll find out what’s the difference-reciprocating saw vs jigsaw?!

 You could be saying: Why shouldn’t I have both of them?

 And yes, why shouldn’t you?!
-But if that is not possible, let`s help you in choosing!
+But if that is not possible, let`s help you with choosing!

 What is the bottom line?
 We can say for sure that these two saws come from the same saw family but can be used for different purposes and cuts.

 Let’s cut the chase and give answers to some basic questions first and meet our two friends.

 What is a jigsaw?